 Revenue is recognised when the Group satisfies a performance obligation by transferring a promised good or SFRS(I) 15.119 extending a service to the customer, which is when the customer obtains control of the good or derived benefits SFRS(I) 15.126 from the usage of the service.
 A performance obligation may be satisfied at a point in time or over time.
-If a SFRS(I) 15.124 SFRS(I) 15.125 performance obligation is satisfied over time, the revenue is recognised based on the percentage of completion reflecting the progress towards complete satisfaction of that performance obligation.
+If a performance obligation is satisfied over time, the revenue is recognised based on the percentage of completion reflecting the progress towards complete satisfied performance obligation.
 The amount of revenue recognised is the amount allocated to the satisfied performance obligation.
 Revenue is measured based on the consideration specified in a contract with a customer and excludes amounts collected on behalf of third parties.